 However, if you are a landlord potentially seeking double rent, you should provide the holdover tenant with a 3 Day Notice To Holdover Tenant demanding double rent or possession of the premises within 3 days.
 Please keep in mind that this is different from a 3-Day Notice For Nonpayment of Rent, and that this 3 Day Notice to Holdover Tenant is not required if you are only suing for possession in your eviction.

-Basically, you are drafting a complaint where you are stating the facts of the case that authorize the recovery.
-You want to allege the existence of a landlord/tenant relationship, discuss how the lease was terminated on X date, that the tenant did not vacate the premises upon termination, and is a holdover tenant.
-You also have to tell the court what you want it to do: in this case, it’s to recover the possession of the premises.
-Also, make sure you attach to the complaint a copy of the lease (if it’s a written lease) along with any relevant notices or documentation.
+The first step is to draft the holdover eviction lawsuit (this is called a “Complaint”).
+In the Complaint you will need to state the elements of your case that authorize the recovery of the property.
+You want to allege the existence of a landlord/tenant relationship, allege whether the tenant had possession under an oral or written lease, allege how the lease was terminated, and allege that the tenant did not vacate the premises upon termination of the lease, and is therefore a holdover tenant.
+You also have to tell the Court what you want the Court to do: in this case, it’s to recover the possession of the premises.
+Also, make sure you attach to the Complaint a copy of the lease (if it’s a written lease) along with any relevant notices you served on the tenant.

 You would need to ensure that this complaint is properly served on your tenant.
-If we are talking about Sarasota County, this would need to be done by a sheriff or through a private process server.
-Certified mail or some other form of service would be insufficient, and could be a defense to the eviction action.
+If we are talking about Sarasota County, this would need to be done by a Deputy Sheriff or by a licensed private process server.

-Your tenant would then have 5 days (excluding weekends and legal holidays) to file an answer for the possession aspect of your eviction.
+Once the tenant has been served with the eviction lawsuit and a summons, the tenant has 5 business days (excluding weekends and legal holidays) to file an answer to the lawsuit.
 If you included other claims in your complaint (such as money damages) then the tenant would have 20 days to respond to these other claims.
 If the tenant fails to respond, then the landlord may obtain a default for possession after the 5 day notice period, and a default money judgment for any other claims after 20 days.

 Defenses to a Holdover Tenant Eviction